awiddersheim/tcp-echo/README.md

 ```

 Once the development container is running the locally cloned code will
-be mounted as a volume to `/tcp-echo` so you can hack using local
+be mounted as a volume to `/tcp-echo` so you can hack on it using local
 editors.
 From there jump into the development container and build as
 necessary.